Table of Contents

 Although three groups are given here, one should only consider domain-local groups and universal groups for the authorization groups.
 In this example, I select domain-local groups.

-In the field “in the OU (canonical name):” the OU is determined in the AD, in which the authorization groups are stored.
-In case of migRaven, one is to consider the fact that an OU with the server name is automatically created under the specified name.
-As example, “test.local/8MAN” is entered. “test.local/8MAN/win-server” is then the AD-OU for the common authorization groups.
+In the field "in the OU (canonical name):" the OU is determined in the AD, in which the authorization groups are stored.
+In case of migRaven, one is to consider the fact that OU with the server name is automatically created under the specified name.
+As example, "test.local / 8MAN" is entered.
+"Test.local / 8MAN / win-server" is the AD-OU for the common authorization groups.